forkcms/forkcms/UPGRADE_5.0.md

 | self::ERROR           | Response::HTTP_INTERNAL_SERVER_ERROR |

 The response class has many more constants like this for all the other status codes

+## Bye bye enums

+Because doctrine doesn't support enums out of the box and adding, removing, or changing an enum value is a lot of work we changed them all to varchars

+We made the changes in de code and you can find the migration queries below

+- `ALTER TABLE blog_comments MODIFY type VARCHAR(255) NOT NULL default 'comment';`
+- `ALTER TABLE blog_comments MODIFY status VARCHAR(249) NOT NULL default 'moderation';` (we cant do 255 because that is too big for the index)